 Before You Start

 Before you immediately start scrubbing your wool rug, take a second to breathe.
 Doing anything rash can damage the rug.
 Instead, take some time to plan your course of action.
-Even though the vomit will dry a little during this time, that’s OK.
+Even though the vomit will dry a little during this time, that’s okay.
 It’s better to take your time to clean the vomit up properly than to dig right in and damage the rug.

 What You’ll Need

 While you are figuring out your best course of action, get everything you need for the job ahead of time.
-Here are the resources we recommend because they are gentle enough to use on your rug and likely already in your cupboard:

-Step-By-Step Guide for Cleaning Dog Vomit From a Wool Rug
+The 12 Tips on How to Clean Dog Vomit From a Wool Rug

-Now that you have everything you need to clean up the vomit let’s get to work.
+Now that you have everything you need to clean up the vomit, let’s get to work.

 1. Protect Yourself